zkotti/fun-in-lockdown/guide.md

 *What you need: A deck of cards.*
 * **Never Have I Ever:** This is an awesome drinking game to get to know your drinking partners better.
 Everyone needs a drink and their memory to be sharp.
 Players take turns calling experiences they have never had.
 Anyone that has had the called experience has to take a sip of their drink.
 Be careful though!
 Crazy people will probably get drunk quickly while the shier ones stay sober.\
 *What you need: Your drinks and a good mood.*
+* **Impostor:** Fill all the shot glasses with water and just one with vodka.
+Then, place the glasses on a circular rotating surface and gather around it.
+As the surface rotates close your eyes in order to forget the position of the vodka glass.
+When the surface stops spinning, players begin to drink the shot glass in front of them in a row.
+When all the players have had their shot, you start voting who is the impostor (the one with the vodka shot).
+If the majority votes for the impostor, he drinks two shots, otherwise all the other players, except the impostor, drink one shot.
+If no one votes for the impostor you have to drink two shots instead of one.\
+*What you need: A circular rotating surface and shot glasses.*